Cedar Highlands, Utah

 Cedar Highlands is a subdivision east of Cedar City in Iron County, Utah.
 It was incorporated as a town in 2018, but this was dissolved in 2020 following a vote of the residents.
+The population at the 2020 census was 99, significantly down from 368 at the 2010 census.

 History

 The community, established in 1981, was originally a private development, consisting of cabins managed by a HOA.
 It stayed at that political level, with various calls for incorporation over the years until the formal process began in 2015, with a vote for incorporation happening in November 2016 (79-44 for incorporation).
 The formal certificate of incorporation from the State of Utah was issued on December 7, 2017.

 Even though it wasn't universally agreed that incorporation was the best option, the need for incorporation arose due to concerns about how property taxes were being used (at the county level rather than being held locally) as well as issues with fire management and road grade that appeared to be outside the HOA's purview.
 Additionally, incorporation made it possible to apply for regional and national grants.

 After incorporation, the foundational swearing in of leaders took place on January 5, 2018.
 The first inaugurated government consisted of Mayor Steven C. Swann, with town council members Susan Allman, Beth Gaines, Linda Stetzenbach, and Paul Starks.
 The ceremony took place on the campus of Southern Utah University, as no government buildings currently exist in the community.

 Cedar Highlands was the first town incorporated after the 2016 Utah State Legislature changed the process of incorporation to be overseen by the office of the Lieutenant Governor’s rather than by local county governments.

 On May 14, 2020, the town voted 73-12 in favor of disbanding and reverting to unincorporated status.
 The Certificate of Dissolution from the State of Utah was issued by the Lieutenant Governor on October 10, 2020.